jhaapasa/PortfolioAdvisor/README.md

    source .venv/bin/activate
    ```

-3. Set up environment variables for Gemini (optional for stub run):
+3. Set up environment variables for OpenAI and parser (optional for stub run):

-   - Copy `.env.example` to `.env` and fill in values.
+   - Copy `env.example` to `.env` and fill in values.

 4. Prepare an input directory with one or more files (e.g., `positions.csv`).